Benjaminmarsac/Limasse/README.md

 # Introduction

-Limasse (Lambda Ion Mass Explorer) is a python software first developed to help glycobiologists in the analysis of mass mpecter of permethylated O-glycan mix.
+Limasse (Lambda Ion Mass Explorer) is a python software first developed to help glycobiologists in the analysis of mass specter of permethylated O-glycan mix.

 # Requirements